UtRaj/Portfolio-Optimization/README.md

 7. **Visualization:** Plots the efficient frontier, highlighting the optimal portfolio and the market performance (SPY).
 8. **Display Optimal Portfolio Details:** Shows the optimal portfolio weights and performance metrics.
 9. **Display Market Performance:** Shows the market (SPY) performance metrics.

+## Run through VS-Code

+1. Clone the repository.

+2. Install requirements.txt file.

+``
+pip install -r requirements.txt
+``
+3. Run the Python Code

+``
+python app.py
+``

+The web-url shall be generated on which the application would run.

+## Run through Docker

+1. To run through Docker, open the cmd after installing Docker Desktop.

+``
+docker build -t flask-app .
+docker run -p 5000:5000 flask-app
+``

+The web-url shall be generated on which the application would run.

 # Conclusion: